 Alive & Thrive's diverse and dynamic staff includes experts in nutrition, public health, social and behavior change, communication, project management and administration specialties.

-The Alive & Thrive initiative, managed by FHI Solutions, is funded by the Bill & Melinda Gates Foundation, Irish Aid, and other donors.
+The Alive & Thrive initiative, managed by FHI 360, is funded by the Bill & Melinda Gates Foundation, the Government of Ireland, and other donors.